All comparisons

 Decision factorSpeakmacWillow Voice

-Price$19 one-time after the free tierFree plan, $15/month Individual, or $12/month billed annually
+Price$29 one-time for 2 Macs after the free tierFree plan, Individual at $12/month billed annually

 Offline supportCore workflow after the one-time model downloadCloud-first product with privacy controls, not a local-first offline tool